G.E.M.: Personal life

-G.E.M. is a devout Christian and several of her songs reflect Christian themes, including Gloria, Heartbeat, and Walk on Water.
-Her Revelation album is inspired by a "supernatural experience she encountered."
-She has stated that her field has been stressful, but that it has been "her faith in God that kept her through the hardships of her career and allowed her to grow in trials."
+G.E.M. is a devout Christian, and several of her songs reflect Christian themes, including "Gloria", "Heartbeat", and "Walk on Water".
+Her 2022 album, Revelation, is inspired by a "supernatural experience she encountered".
+She has stated that her work has been stressful, but that "her faith in God has kept her through the hardships of her career and allowed her to grow in trials".